EU and NATO react harshly to Russia's Ukraine invasion | DW | 24.02.2022

 German Chancellor Olaf Scholz spoke with Ukrainian President Volodymyr Selenskyj on the phone on Thursday morning, to assure him of Germany's support.

-German Foreign Minister Annalena Baerbock warned the world "will not forget this day of shame."
+German Foreign Minister Annalena Baerbock warned that the would would "not forget this day of shame."
+She said Russia was breaking "the most elementary rules of the international order."
+"Germany is stunned, but not helpless," she said, announcing a package of "massive sanctions."

 "This attack will have severe political and economic consequences for Russia," Vice-Chancellor and Economy and Climate Minister Robert Habeck said.